lutacluny/Sheet-Music-Recognition/README.md

 # Sheet-Music-Recognition

-Goal: Write simple melody on a sheet of paper and let the software transform it into an audio file.

-Restrictions: Recognize only notes in the range c, to a and of kind full, half, quarter.

-Dataset: The dataset is sampled by hand from abc .svg files.

 ## Generate the data set
 In 'generate_dataset' execute the following scripts in the given order.
 The data set contains the respective png images of the musical notation and can be found in 'generate_dataset/png_objects'.